 So with us now entering the Canyon in the early morning light, for the first time on our road-trips north were we able to actually take in and appreciate the scenery passing by us.
 Towns, settlements, buildings, and business signs which we had only known previously as lonesome dots of lights in the vast darkness of night, or on our road map, their identity now became apparent.
 It’s amazing how different places can look and your bearings change when you don’t drive the long distances in the pitch black.

 But it wasn’t until we began the stretch of highway from Lytton to Cache Creek – the Thompson River canyon – that the location’s beauty really struck home with me.
 Already in awe of the stark rawness of the mountain scenery and scrubland which begins as soon as you leave Lytton and head along the Thompson River, I was coming around a bend on the Trans-Canada, somewhere north of Spences Bridge when suddenly the whole valley was illuminated by the bright dawn of the sun in a cloudless sky.
 It was, quite frankly, the most incredibly beautiful sunrise I have witnessed.
-It was a zen moment – and if I were a more religious person, I would have said God himself was looking down from one of those mountains that morning.
+It was a zen moment bathed in glorious, peaceful light – and the sometimes spiritual side of me would probably say that God himself was looking down from one of those mountains that morning.

 In subsequent trips north, I would often try to time and co-ordinate my route so that dawn would occur at the same time and location – but I have yet been able to replicate what I saw that early morning of August 23, 2007.
 That was the day that the lure of the British Columbia Interior, the Cariboo, and the beauty of my province, would start to draw me in.